mas-4/languagemap_data/README.md

 ## Apologia

 Mistakes were made.
+I'm sorry.
 Get over it.

-You want it fixed?
-Do it yourself.
-This data is free to be cloned and adjusted.
+If you'd like to help correct it, submit a PR or an issue.

 ## Call to Action